radgrad/radgrad/gitbook/beta-test-results.md

 Observations from review of the screencast:

 1. Performance is a significant issue; it currently prevents us from being able to evaluate much of the UI.
 Loading times for the degree planner and home page are so slow that it inhibits users from retrieving them.
 This beta test session needed to focus on the high level goals of the system as a result.
+(This is now fixed.)

 2. Subject G was interested in how rankings and "relevant" opportunities were computed, because he was interested in the "less popular" interests and how to find them.
 For example, he was interested in "computer vision" and how to find opportunities specific for that interest.
 If there's no interest defined for a student's interest, then the system can't help find them.